PEtab-dev/PEtab/doc/documentation_data_format.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Parameter estimation problems can comprise multiple models.
 For now, PEtab
-allows to specify multiple SBML models with corresponding condition and
+allows one to specify multiple models with corresponding condition and
 measurement tables, and one joint parameter table.
 This means that the parameter
 namespace is global.
 Therefore, parameters with the same ID in different models
 will be considered identical.